The Boho Wedding Directory is a hand-picked list of all awesome wedding suppliers in the business, ready to help you...

 To keep with our relaxed theme we had a BBQ for the wedding breakfast with desert platters, then curry and paella in the evening.
 It all went down well, but the paella was the biggest hit!
 The team at Saffron worked tirelessly to make sure everything ran smoothly on the day.
 Even though we had a relaxed BBQ for the wedding breakfast, they made everything seem effortless.
 The venue at Cattows Farm proved a big hit as well with the rustic hay bales rural backdrop.
 We got some amazing photographs with the sunset, and I had several guests asking me about the caterers and venue after the event

 We didn’t have a big cake.
-We found this amazing website where we ordered a bunch of smaller cakes that arrived in cool Union Jack boxes.
+We found this amazing website called sponge where we ordered a bunch of smaller cakes that arrived in cool Union Jack boxes.
 We ordered them the week before the wedding and put them out on a cardboard cake stand on the day.
+We found sponge really helpful to deal with.

 We wanted to create a great party atmosphere not just in the night so we hired a DJ for the entire day.
 We chose him because he also played at my friend’s wedding and we know he could get people on the dance floor.
 We would have loved to get a Mexican Mariachi band, but our budget wouldn’t stretch that far sadly.
 Andy, the DJ, was great though and said we could give him a list of MUST PLAY and DO NOT PLAY songs!